The Ultimate Guide for Choosing the Right Medicare Supplement Plan

 As with most things, it’s ideal to sign up for Medicare as soon as you can or within the three months before you turn 65.
 Once you do that, you’ll be given an “Effective Date” for Medicare Part A and Part B.

 Once you have those dates, you can contact us to apply for a Medicare Supplement!
 Additionally, we can help you sign up for Medicare, so come to us as soon as you wish, and we’ll be prepared to help.

 The other common scenario is if you’re working past 65 and don’t really need Medicare coverage until you’re off your employer group plan.

-In that scenario, you can sign up for Medicare up to 3 months before your group coverage ends.
-From there, you have 6 months after you’ve signed up for Medicare Part B to get a supplement.
+In that scenario, you can sign up for Medicare up to three months before your group coverage ends.
+From there, you have six months after you’ve signed up for Medicare Part B to get a supplement.

 If this is confusing, please contact us and we’ll make sure you don’t miss any of the important dates.